 iMac, Mac mini, MacBook Pro, or MacBook Air — there are a lot of different Macs to choose from.
 On the desktop front, though, the two obvious choices are the iMac mini and iMac.

-In this guide we now put up the specs on the newest refreshed Mac mini against the iMac.
-We would have never compared these two in the past, but thanks to the price jump on the new Mac mini, there’s now some overlap in configurations.
-Weighing in features like design, and performance, and our overall review of the new Mac Mini, we’ll help you decide which is right for your set up at work or home.
+In this guide, we put up the specs on the newest refreshed Mac mini against the recently updated iMacs.
+We probably would have never compared these two in the past, but thanks to the price jump on the new Mac mini, and the update to eighth generation Intel CPUs on the iMac, there’s now some overlap in configurations and capabilities.
+Weighing in features like design, and performance, and our overall impressions of the new Mac Mini, we’ll help you decide which is right for your set up at work or home.

 Both the iMac and Mac mini are made of aluminum and are designed as desktops, but the form factor could not be more different between the two.
 At 2.9 pounds and 1.4 inches in thickness, the Mac mini is a thin slab of metal that is similar to a super compact cable box.

 A highlight for us in our review, the Mac mini is very ideal for sitting under a monitor or at the side of a desk.
 It easily stays out of the way in places with limited space and the fans are quiet as a whisper.
 Great as that is, the sleek Space Gray aluminum design doesn’t account for monitors or keyboards, all of which need to be purchased separately.